Znapi/scratchx-file-io/README.md

 [**Download**](https://github.com/Znapi/scratchx-simple-file-io-helper-app/releases/download/v1.0/simple-file-io-helper-app.jar) (Runnable JAR file)

-Use caution when using this helper app with extensions you do not trust, as it implements no security.
-Anything can make requests to it and gain access to your file system, and the app does not allow you to deny reading and writing files.
+**Safety notice**: It technically is not safe to use this helper app.
+It allows anything on your computer, Scratch extensions, programs, etc., to gain full access to your file system.
+However, is unlikely that anything else on your computer will expect that you are running this helper app and exploit it.
+Nevertheless, be careful.
+Only use this helper app when you are using Scratch extensions and projects that you trust.

 Java is required to run this helper app.